Entrepreneurship: Commercial Entrepreneurship

 3) satisfactory completion of all required prerequisite coursework with a final grade of C minus or better in each; and

-4) Application to the Jim Moran School of Entrepreneurship.
+4) Application to the Jim Moran College of Entrepreneurship.

 Community college courses may not be substituted for 3000/4000 level courses.
 All courses must be completed with a grade of C minus or better.